williambdean/williambdean.github.io/docs/blog/posts/2024/pymc-marketing-strategy-pattern.md

 request](https://github.com/pymc-labs/pymc-marketing/pull/632).
 Check there for more implementation details.

-Following this PR, there is built in support for 3 adstock functions and 6 saturation functions.
+Following this PR, there is built in support for 4 adstock functions and 5 saturation functions.
 Not only that, but the solution allows for easy addition of adstock, saturation ordering.
-In total, there are **3 * 6 * 2 = 36 new out-of-the-box MMM combinations** with `pymc-marketing` not including the ability to add custom adstock and saturation functions as well.
+In total, there are **4 * 5 * 2 = 40 new out-of-the-box MMM combinations** with `pymc-marketing` not including the ability to add custom adstock and saturation functions as well.

+??? info "List of Adstock and Saturation Functions"

+    **Adstock**

+    - Geometric
+    - Delayed
+    - Weibull CDF
+    - Weibull PDF

+    **Saturation**

+    - Logistic
+    - Tanh
+    - Tanh Baselined
+    - Hill
+    - Michaelis-Menten

 ## Problem